 You don't pay for running an online store on PrestaShop

 PrestaShop is an open-source solution for online stores that is used by thousands of users from 160 countries around the world.
 Shoppers do not have to interfere with its kernel code or templates.
 In its administration, they effectively set everything from URLs to individual tags and other details.
 It also has many modules (some are free, others paid) that you only install and use right away, so you save a lot of time with development and testing.
-PrestaShop is fast, which means it does not require expensive web hosting.
+PrestaShop is fast, which means that an inexpensive hosting provider is enough.

 How Google Analytics works